whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2024-spring/07-polygon-texturing-and-materials/07-11-model-scene-multiple-objects-maya-or-blender-assignment.md

 6. Render a 1920 x 1080 image.
 7. Save a Maya scene archive .zip or an external resources packed .blend file
 8. Upload your project file and render image(s)

+## Scene Content Prompts

+The content of the scene and model is up to you.
+If you are unsure what to make you make be able to use the prompts below as a jumping off point.

+- An abstract landscape with a vast array of primitive forms
+- Microscopic table arrangement
+- Fantasy forest of cone trees
+- Habitat for strange organic creatures
+- Interior scene

 ## Assignment Resources